Need Help? Give us a call.

 With an equipment lease, you don’t own the equipment outright.
 Rather, a lender buys a piece of equipment, then rents it out to you, for a flat monthly fee.
 At the end of your lease, you can choose to purchase the equipment at its fair market value.
 (You can choose a few other options, too, which we’ll get into later.)

 If you opt for an equipment loan, on the other hand, your lender will front you the capital to pay for the purchase of a piece of equipment.
-Depending on what you’re buying, your lender can loan you all, or most, of the total value of your equipment.
+Depending on what you’re buying, your equipment financing company can loan you all, or most, of the total value of your equipment.
 You’ll pay down your loan, plus interest, over time.
 Once you’ve repaid your loan according to its terms, you’ll fully own your equipment.

 All told, an equipment lease lets you pay for the use of equipment for as long as the lease lasts, not necessarily for the ownership of that equipment.
 An equipment loan helps you pay for a piece of equipment outright.
 (Like any other small business loan, though, you’ll need to repay your lender what you’ve borrowed, as well as interest.)
 You can kind of think of an equipment lease as renting out an apartment, and an equipment loan as buying a house.